 The Great Wall of China is a humongous collection of fortifications throughout China.
 It has several famous parts you can visit.
 In this article I will write about the Simatai Great Wall which is located near Beijing.
 The sections around Beijing are among the most famous parts, being renovated more frequent and attracting a lot of tourists.
+As part of the new 7 world wonders a must visit!

 After a 3 hour bus ride from Beijing we arrived at the Simatai with our guided group.
 The first 10 beacon towers are accessible for the public.
 We had 4 hours to spend and given 4 options by our guide: